bobverity/Rgeoprofile/README.md

 ## Installation

-RgeoProfile relies on the Rcpp package, which requires some additional tools to be installed on your system:
+RgeoProfile relies on the Rcpp package, which requires the following OS-specific steps:

 * Windows
     - Download and install the appropriate version of [Rtools](https://cran.rstudio.com/bin/windows/Rtools/) for your version of R. On installation, ensure you check the box to arrange your system PATH as recommended by Rtools